zeldaret/oot/docs/music_macro_language.md

 **Section Metainstructions**

 There are metainstructions specific to certain sections that will be documented in those sections specifically.
-These will be described in those sections as appropriate.
 Note that metainstructions are always distinguished by starting with a period, whereas instructions do not.

 ### Descriptor Section